microsoft/Federal-Business-Applications/whitepapers/power-plat-d365-architecture/README.md

 ### Azure Commercial vs Azure for Government in GCC

-Today, for GCC customers, you have the option with certain Azure connectors (e.g., SQL Server) to togggle between Azure for Government or Azure Commercial subscription.
+Today, for GCC customers, you have the option with certain Azure connectors (e.g., SQL Server) to toggle between Azure for Government or Azure Commercial subscription.
 This toggle option will eventually make its way to other Azure connectors in Power Platform GCC.

 ![GCC SQL Server Connector](files/Slide7.PNG)